Updated: May 14, 2023

-Personally, I’ve always wanted to start one but never really took the time to study how.
+Personally, I’ve always wanted to start one but never really gave it priority to learn how to start.

-But recently, I saw some ads on used vending machines for sale in a local newspaper and I thought I should finally do some research on how to start a vending machine business.
-Questions like, ‘Will I need equipment leasing, should I buy the machines, how do I get a loan if needed?’ are all important for this enterprise.
+But recently, I saw ads of used vending machines for sale in a local newspaper, and I thought of finally doing some research on how to start a vending machine business.

 - It is an all cash business.
 All sales transactions are immediately paid in cash.